 Tuesday, July 7th:

 Tuesday morning, I decided on a daytrip to Ravenna.
-I spent a couple of nights in Ravenna many years ago and wanted to go back to see the mosaics once again, this time with my digital camera.
+I spent a couple of nights in Ravenna many years ago and wanted to go back to see the mosaics again, this time with my digital camera.

 Once inside the train station, I bought my ticket at one of the automatic ticket machines.
-I was early and had time to go find the information office where I was told I could find out about the planned strike on Sat/Sun.
+I was early and had time to go find the information office where I was told I could find out about the planned strike for Saturday/Sunday.
+First, I validated my ticket for my train ride so that I would not forget and then went into the information office.

-I validated my ticket for my train ride so that I would not forget and then went into the information office.
-Fortunately my train vocabulary in Italian is pretty good as the information guy spoke rapid Italian.
+It’s a good thing my train vocabulary in Italian is pretty good since the information guy spoke rapid Italian.
 When I asked him about the train strike scheduled from Saturday night until Sunday night, he told me that the train strike was today (Tuesday)!
 Another train strike??
 I told him that I had just bought and validated my ticket.
 He told me not to worry.
 The strike did not start until 12:30 and would only last for four hours.
 I guess that meant I would be staying in Ravenna until late in the afternoon.

 I asked him again about the Sat/Sun train strike.
 He had no knowledge of it but asked someone else when I told him that I read about it on the Italian train strike site.
 He asked the guy working next to him.
 The other guy had heard about the strike.
 Together, they looked at the computer and found the info on the strike and then told me that nothing was planned yet and they had no information.